Greater Melbourne Urban Water and System Strategy: Water for Life

 In Melbourne, a safe and reliable water supply system is essential to our way of life.
 Every day, we supply around 1,250 million litres of drinking water to over 5 million Melburnians.

-By 2030 over six million Melburnians will need water every day.
+By 2030 nearly 6 million Melburnians will need water every day.
 And come the middle of the century, Melbourne’s population is expected to double.
 That’s why we need to plan now to ensure we continue to service the city’s growing water needs.

 The impacts of climate change bring hotter and drier weather, more severe weather events, less water flowing into our rivers and of course the possibility of another drought.